kb-dk/MerMEId/trunk/INSTALL.md

 The database needs to know the user's ID (which is admin) and the "secretpassword" Your tasks is to copy the login.xqm_distro to login.xqm_mymermeid and replace "user" with "admin" and secretpassword with whatever you chose when you installed eXist DB ([see above](#3-install-exist-db))

+### Check

 When you are done there should be a file called login.xqm_mymermeid in local_config

 ## 7. Build MerMEId

+You have already done everything.

 ## 8. Install database